scramjetorg/platform-docs/samples/rss/README.md

 ## Configuration

-Pass SLACK_WEBHOOK_URL as input parameter when starting sequence.
+Pass SLACK_WEBHOOK_URL as input parameter when starting Sequence.

 Keywords are configured in `./config/keywords.json` file.
 Use `word` and `weight` as in the example: